 Growing Geranium Attar of Rose

 Attar of rose geraniums (Pelargonium capitatum ‘Attar of Roses’) and other scented geraniums were initially introduced to Europe by way of South Africa.
 The plants grew in popularity in the United States and became trendy by the 1800s, but as fancy Victorian styles fell out of fashion, so did ruffly attar of rose geraniums.
-Today, attar of rose scented geraniums have regained a following among gardeners who appreciate them for their attractive foliage and sweet scent.
-They are considered an heirloom plant.
+Today, attar of rose-scented geraniums have regained a following among gardeners who appreciate them for their attractive foliage and sweet scent.
+They are considered heirloom plants.

-Attar of rose scented geraniums are easy to grow in the warm climates of USDA plant hardiness zones 10 and 11.
-The plants are lovely in flower beds, patio containers or hanging baskets.
+Attar of rose-scented geraniums is easy to grow in the warm climates of USDA plant hardiness zones 10 and 11.
+The plants are lovely in flower beds, patio containers, or hanging baskets.

 Geranium attar of rose grows in full sun or partial shade, although the plant benefits from afternoon shade in hot climates.
 Plant these scented geraniums in average, well-drained soil.
 Avoid rich soil, which may decrease the sweet aroma.

 Gardeners in cooler climates can grow geranium attar of rose indoors, where it remains beautiful all year round.
 Indoor plants benefit from a little shade in summer, but they need bright light throughout the winter months.

 Caring for Attar of Rose Geraniums

 Geranium attar of rose is a drought-tolerant plant that doesn’t tolerate soggy soil.
 Water only when the top inch (2.5 cm.) of soil feels dry to the touch.
 Water indoor plants deeply, and then allow the pot to drain thoroughly.